Your treatment plan for gallstones depends on how the symptoms are affecting your daily life.

-ERCP is similar to a diagnostic cholangiography (see diagnosing gallstones for more information), where an endoscope (long, thin flexible tube with a camera at the end) is passed through your mouth down to where the bile duct opens into the small intestine.
+ERCP is similar to a diagnostic cholangiography (see diagnosing gallstones for more information), where an endoscope (a long, thin flexible tube with a camera at the end) is passed through your mouth down to where the bile duct opens into the small intestine.

 Sometimes a small tube called a stent is permanently placed in the bile duct to help the bile and stones pass.

-An ERCP is usually carried out under sedation, which means you'll be awake throughout the procedure but won't experience any pain.
+ERCP is usually carried out under sedation, which means you'll be conscious throughout the procedure but won't experience any pain.

 If your gallstones are small and don't contain calcium, it may be possible to take ursodeoxycholic acid tablets to dissolve them.

 But these aren't prescribed very often because:

 - they need to be taken for a long time (up to 2 years)